RedisGraph/RedisGraph/docs/index.md

 ### Give it a try

-Once loaded you can interact with RedisGraph using redis-cli.
+After you load RedisGraph, you can interact with it using redis-cli.

-Here we'll quickly create a small graph representing a subset of motorcycle riders and teams taking part in the MotoGP league, once created we'll start querying our data.
+Here we'll quickly create a small graph representing a subset of motorcycle riders and teams taking part in the MotoGP league.
+Once created, we'll start querying our data.

 ### With `redis-cli`